shapeshed/shapeshed.com/content/post/unix-pwd.md

     echo $PWD
     /home/george

 Although `$PWD` is ubiquitous it is specific to the shell running the command so some prefer to reference the `pwd` command and store it in a variable.
-This makes scripts more portable as they will call the system executable if the shell built-in or the `$PWD` variable does not exist.
+This makes scripts more portable as they will call the system executable if the shell builtin or the `$PWD` variable does not exist.

     CWD=$(pwd)
     echo $CWD